project-oak/oak/docs/development.md

-The following command compiles the code for an example Oak Application from Rust to a WebAssembly module and then serializes it into a binary application configuration file `config.bin` to be loaded to the Oak Server.
+The following command compiles the code for an example Oak Application from Rust to a WebAssembly module and then serializes it into a binary application configuration file to be loaded to the Oak Server.

 `./scripts/build_example hello_world`

+This binary application configuration file includes the compiled Wasm code for the Oak Application, embedded in a serialized protocol buffer that also includes the Application's configuration.

 ### Run Server

-The following command builds and runs an Oak Server instance.
+The following command builds and runs an Oak Server instance that is running a specific Oak Application.

-`./scripts/docker_run ./scripts/run_server_asylo --config="$PWD/bazel-client-bin/examples/hello_world/config/config.bin"`
+`./scripts/docker_run ./scripts/run_server_asylo --config="${PWD}/bazel-client-bin/examples/hello_world/config/config.bin"`

 ### Run Development Server